Kaavian-Systems-Pvt-Ltd/datepicker/README.md

 - The starting or ending date format is must startdate="year/month/date" or enddate:"yyyy/mm/dd",
 * The parameters are not change,must in same text ex:startdate, enddate,setdate,
 + The date values are may be possible to change as per user's choice to disable dates,
-- The setdate is used to user get a date value.
+- The setDate is used to user get a date value.

 ## The codes in your file:
 ```